Figure skating-American Malinin earns Olympic redemption with world gold

 Fournier Beaudry and Cizeron made an immediate impact in their debut season through their technical excellence and calmness under intense scrutiny, reshaping the competitive hierarchy in a matter of months.

-Chock and Bates, silver medallists in Milan and triple world champions, decided to skip the world championships.
+Chock and Bates, silver medallists in Milan and triple world champions, did not compete this week in Prague.